-The goal of the Opportunity Grant program is to provide limited income adults with little or no college credits the opportunity to learn skills and earn a credential that helps the individual secure employment at a sustainable wage.
-Studies show that having a college credential and/or at least 1 year of college courses (45 credits) is the tipping point for individuals to become/remain economically self-sufficient over their life-times.
+The Opportunity Grant program provides limited-income adults with little or no college credits the opportunity to learn skills and earn a credential that helps the individual secure employment at a sustainable wage.
+Studies show that having a college credential and/or at least one year of college courses (45 credits) is the tipping point for individuals to become/remain economically self-sufficient over their lifetimes.

 Who provides them?

 The Opportunity Grant team consists of: